Last Updated: February 25, 2026

 We take your privacy seriously.
 This Privacy Policy explains what personal information we collect and how we use it.

-This Privacy Policy describes how Promise Financial, Inc., doing business as Promissory ("Promissory," "we," "us," or "our"), collects, uses, shares, and protects personal information obtained from users ("you" or "your") of our website, Promissory.com, and our services related to QSBS stacking, tax preparation, and financial planning.
+This Privacy Policy describes how Promise Financial, Inc., doing business as Promissory ("Promissory," "we," "us," or "our"), collects, uses, shares, and protects personal information obtained from users ("you" or "your") of our website, Promissory.com (the “Site”), and through our services related to QSBS stacking, tax preparation, and financial planning ( collectively the “Services”).

 1.1 Personal Information

-We collect the following categories of personal information:
+We collect the following categories of personal information when you use the Site or Services:

-• Contact Information: Full legal name, postal address, email address, phone number.
+- Contact Information: Full legal name, mailing address, email address, and phone number

-• Identification Information: Social Security Number (SSN), Tax Identification Number (TIN), date of birth.
+- Identification Information: Social Security Number (SSN), Tax Identification Number (TIN), and date of birth

-• Business Information: Information about your business ownership, stock ownership, and financial information related to your business.
+- Business Information: Information about your business ownership, stock ownership, and financial details relevant to your use of the Services.

 1.2 Automatically Collected Information